10 Ways to Prevent Ransomware Attacks

 KEY TAKEAWAYS

 Ransomware attacks are growing frequently and affecting every sector of the business industry.
 These attacks can target organizations with phishing emails or exploit an unpatched system, costing them over a billion dollars annually.
-However, there are a few businesses and individuals can use to prevent these threats.
+However, there are a few tips that protect against ransomware attacks.

 1. Adopt cyber insurance policies